Blunk-electronic/setup-online-training/README.md

 ### Disconect from the remote server

-In the console window enter the command
+In the remaining console window(s) enter the command

 ```sh
 $ exit